A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Summary and discussion

 The SED of J2048 is compared with the stacked SED of high-$z$ LRDs in JADES \citep{perezgonzalez2024} and COSMOS-Web surveys \citep{akins2024} in Figure \ref{fig:J2048_LRD_SED_comp}.
 For the sake of a direct comparison with SED of high-$z$ LRDs that are typically unresolved, we show the SED from the unresolved region ($r<2$\,kpc) of J2048 in Figure \ref{fig:J2048_LRD_SED_comp} (orange thick line), which is obtained by subtracting the best-fit models of the extended outskirt spectrum\footnote{ In order to obtain the SED in the outskirt region, we extend the best-fit stellar continuum model (as shown in Figure \ref{fig:J2048_outskirt_s1fit}) to UV and NIR ranges.
 Since the AGN power-law continuum and torus components emit only in the nuclear region, they are not considered in the subtracting of outskirt SED. } from the best-fit SED of the entire galaxy (Figure \ref{fig:J2048_s3fit_SED}).
 The stacked LRD SED are normalized to 0.01 mJy at rest 3000\,\AA\ to compare with the unresolved SED of J2048.
 The unresolved SED of J2048 is curved due to the Balmer break of a young stellar population formed in $\sim20$ Myr (from continuum fitting) and the red color from the obscured AGN power-law.
-The unresolved SED of J2048 is very similar to the v-shape SED of the stacked LRD templates in the UV and optical ranges.
-The approximate power-law indexes in UV ($<3500$\,\AA) and optical range (4000--6500\,\AA) are estimated to be $\alpha_\mathrm{\lambda,UV}=-1.5$ and $\alpha_\mathrm{\lambda,opt}=1.2$, respectively, which are within the index ranges of high-$z$ LRDs, e.g., $-2.8<\alpha_\mathrm{\lambda,UV}<-0.4$ and $0<\alpha_\mathrm{\lambda,opt}<3$ \citep[Figure 3 of][]{kocevski2025}.
-Note that the v-shape SED with a red continuum is only detected in the unresolved region ($r<2$\,kpc) of J2048, while the extended region shows a blue continuum emitted by young stars in the optical range (Figure \ref{fig:J2048_outskirt_comp} and \ref{fig:J2048_outskirt_s1fit}).
+The unresolved SED of J2048 is very similar to the v-shaped SED of the stacked LRD templates in the UV and optical ranges.
+The approximate power-law indexes\footnote{ Note that the $\alpha_\mathrm{\lambda,UV}$ and $\alpha_\mathrm{\lambda,opt}$ discussed here correspond to the model SED of the unresolved region, which have slightly different values from those discussed in Section \ref{sec:intro} and Figure \ref{fig:J2048_outskirt_comp} that are based on the integrated spectrum of the entire galaxy. } in UV ($<3500$\,\AA) and optical range (4000--6500\,\AA) are estimated to be $\alpha_\mathrm{\lambda,UV}=-1.5$ and $\alpha_\mathrm{\lambda,opt}=1.2$, respectively, which are within the index ranges of high-$z$ LRDs, e.g., $-2.8<\alpha_\mathrm{\lambda,UV}<-0.4$ and $0<\alpha_\mathrm{\lambda,opt}<3$ \citep[Figure 3 of][]{kocevski2025}.
+The v-shaped SED with a red continuum is only detected in the unresolved region ($r<2$\,kpc) of J2048, while the extended region shows a blue continuum emitted by young stars in the optical range (Figure \ref{fig:J2048_outskirt_comp} and \ref{fig:J2048_outskirt_s1fit}).

 The SED of J2048 has an obvious red bump in the NIR range ($>1$\,\micron).
 We examine the possible contributor of the red bump in Section \ref{subsec:method_exam}, and conclude that a reddened AGN power-law continuum is the only reasonable explanation.
 The reddened power-law continuum as well as the BLR \ha\ line indicate an obscured AGN embedded in J2048, which is also considered as a main population in the high-$z$ LRDs \citep[e.g.,][]{maiolino2024,greene2024,hviding2025}.
 The SED of J2048 is redder than the stacked LRD SED (Figure \ref{fig:J2048_LRD_SED_comp}), which is probably due to the higher extinction of J2048, $A_{V,\mathrm{PL}}=6.3$, compared to the typical values of LRDs, e.g., $A_V=3$--4 \citep{kocevski2025,li2025}.